PsychoPoet Research Initiative

 The major medical trial which seemed to prove inositol's effectivness states that inositol reaches its full effectiveness within several weeks.
 However, people reported results very quickly, and panic attacks were decreased in frequency and severity within one week in some people.

-I consistently find that taking a full teaspoon of inositol coincides with a reduction in my negative thoughts, feelings of depression and general anxiety.
+I consistently find that taking a full teaspoon of inositol coincides with a reduction in my negative thoughts, feelings of depression and general anxiety, generally within the same day.
+I do not know if this is the "placebo effect" (in other words, I don't know if I got better because I expected to, rather than because of anything this inositol did).

 Where can I buy inositol?

 I used to buy mine in powder form from Holland & Barretts.
-Nowadays people are reporting that Holland & Barretts don't stock it any more or sell it combined with choline in pill form.
-While a small amount of choline may help alleviate depression, higher doses may actually make symptoms of depression feel worse, so depressed people should speak to a pharmacist or doctor first.
+Nowadays people are reporting that Holland & Barretts don't stock it any more, or only sell it combined with choline in pill form.
+While a small amount of choline may help alleviate depression, higher doses of choline *may* make symptoms of depression feel worse

 You can buy pure inositol powder from www.healthmonthly.co.uk

-.
-It is expensive, but you may think the price is worth paying.
+and other websites.
+It is expensive, but you may think the price is worth paying, as you are likely to go through tablets very quickly and tablets are not cheap either.

 Inositol is also found in a varied, healthy diet, though not in depression-treating amounts.